Nurturing Relationships

 Our Funds

-We are particularly interested in work which focuses on the following priorities:
+Through our Nurturing Relationships theme, we want to fund work which focuses on the following priorities:

 1. Preventative support for families in poverty (including children and their caregivers), to help build and maintain strong family relationships, and reduce the risk of intergenerational trauma.